3sky/blog-src/content/posts/how-to-gp-1.md

 #### Summary

 Now you have folder `public` with static content of your page.
 What's next?
 Upload to GitHub?
 No, that will be to fast and to easy.
 We need real tests.
-Let's say hello to nginx.
+Let's say hello to Nginx.

 ## Nginx